-Outcome of Risk or exposure risk The Material Assessment score is calculated by adding the parameters above.
-The potential for releasing fibres is detailed below. assessment Material Assessment Score Fibre Release Potential 10 or higher High 7 - 9 Medium 5 - 6 Low 4 or lower Very Low The material assessment looks at the type and condition of the ACM and the ease with which it will release fibres if disturbed.
+Outcome of Risk or exposure risk The Material Assessment score is calculated potential for releasing fibres is detailed below assessment Material Assessment Score Fibre Release Potential 10 or higher High 7 - 9 Medium 5 - 6 Low 4 or lower Very Low which it will release fibres if disturbed.
+It does The material assessment looks at the type and condition of the ACM and the ease with which it will release fibres if disturbed.
 It does not take into account occupancy or activities within the area, including periodic maintenance works.
 Removal Recommended: Engage appropriately qualified persons (i.e. licensed asbestos removal contractor) to remove and dispose of the ACM under controlled conditions in accordance with relevant state specific Removal Code of Practice.
 Repair / encapsulation Recommended: Repair or encapsulate (e.g. paint) or enclose the ACM to minimise deterioration until such time that the ACM is removed Suitable for Continual Use: ACM may remain in situ provided appropriate management controls are adopted, the material is appropriately labelled and reassessed every 5 years or earlier, where a risk assessment indicates the need for reassessment or the ACM has been disturbed or removed.
-NA: Not Applicable where Analysis indicates No Asbestos Detected Refers to the recommended controls / actions required to ensure the identified asbestos materials are managed as per the legislative requirements.
-Recommended control Actions Labels Affixed Yes/No or NA - Not Applicable where Analysis indicates No Asbestos Detected Additional Comments Refers to any other relevant comments that may assist with the future management of the material.
-Next Inspection Date Determined by the Risk Assessment or NA - Not Applicable where Analysis indicates No Asbestos Detected.
+NA: Not Applicable where Analysis indicates No Asbestos Detected Recommended control Actions Refers to the recommended controls / actions required to ensure the identified asbestos materials are managed as per the legislative requirements.Yes/No or NA - Not Applicable where Analysis indicates No Asbestos Detected Labels Affixed Additional Comments Refers to any other relevant comments that in the material.
+Refers to any other relevant comments that may assist with the future management of Next Inspection Date Determined by the Risk Assessment or NA - No Asbestos Detected.
+Not Applicable where Analysis indicates